helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 Every database variant exposes the same `/pokemon` HTTP API.
 The API lists, searches, retrieves, and counts seeded Pokemon.
 It also inserts a Pokemon with `POST`, updates one with `PUT /pokemon/{id}`, and deletes one with `DELETE /pokemon/{id}`.
-The database-specific READMEs include the complete request sequence and explain the relevant `JdbcClient` behavior.
+The database-specific READMEs include a complete API table, a runnable mutation sequence, and an explanation of the relevant `JdbcClient` behavior.

 Each module includes an `etc/schema.sql` file that creates and populates the sample tables.
 Run that script before you start an application against your own database.
 The application does not create or migrate its schema.
 Tests instead